fhiso/sources-and-citations/creators-name.md

 ## List types

-[FHISO has deferred a decision on whether a list of creators' names should be encoded in a single element value.
+[*Editorial note &mdash;* FHISO has deferred a decision on whether a list of creators' names should be encoded in a single element value.
 This section defines a reusable format which can be used for any list-valued elements, should it be decided that list-valued elements should be encoded in a *string*.]

 This section defines a general pattern that can be used for serialising an ordered list of one or more items into a *citation element* value by separating them with a `ListSeparator` of a repeated ampersand (U+0026).

     ListSeparator  ::=  S '&&' S

+[*Editorial note &mdash;* There is not yet consensus on the choice of `ListSeparator`, both in terms of the punctuator and whether surrounding whitespace should be required.]

 By convention in this standard, the grammar production for such a list is the name of the individual item's production suffixed by `List`.  <a